Create a World-Class Dashboard Using Google Sheets and Microsoft Power BI

 Power BI is a cloud-based business analytics service that lets users analyze and visualize data with better understanding and efficiency.

-The service connects users to a wide range of on-premise and cloud-based data via compelling visualizations, interactive reports, and user-friendly dashboards that bring your data to life.
+Similar to alternative data modeling tools, the service connects users to a wide range of on-premise and cloud-based data via compelling visualizations, interactive reports, and user-friendly dashboards that bring your data to life.

 Essentially, it’s a data-sharing environment that lets you share insights and reports using Power Pivot, Power Query, and Power View.